Your trusted partner in cosmetic care abroad

 Alar reduction in Thailand costs 40–60% less than equivalent procedures in the US ($3,400–$6,000), Australia (A$3,100–A$5,400), and the UK (£2,600–£4,600).
 The price difference reflects Thailand's lower facility and staffing costs, not lower standards.
 Our partner hospitals hold JCI accreditation and surgeons carry Thai Board certification in plastic and reconstructive surgery.

-Types of Alar Reduction in Thailand
+Types of Alar Reduction

 There is no one-size-fits-all approach to nostril narrowing.
-The technique depends on where the width is — whether it is the outer flare, the nasal floor, or a combination — and how much tissue needs removing.
+The technique depends on where the width is, whether it is the outer flare, the nasal floor, or a combination, and how much tissue needs removing.

 Weir Excision (External Alarplasty)